iKWETA Safari Camp

 Murera Gate (main entrance)

-Ura Gate (during dry weather)
+Ura Gate

 Both access routes offer guests spectacular vistas through the Mount Kenya region.